coledebord/blitz-reverse-engineer-test/README.md

   return VirtualProtect(&loc_140003000, 0x800ui64, 0x20u, &flOldProtect);
 }
 ```
-So right away we see that this functions purpose is to Xor the bytes at loc_140003000 down to loc_140003000 + 0x800 with byte key[4]{0xC3, 0xCC, 0xE8, 0x25}.
+So right away we see that this function's purpose is to Xor the bytes at loc_140003000 down to loc_140003000 + 0x800 with byte key[4]{0xC3, 0xCC, 0xE8, 0x25}.
 After the Xor decryption completes loc_140003000 is transformed into a working function, and then we return with a call to VirtualProtect and the page protection for the freshly decrypted function is changed to PAGE_EXECUTE_READ(0x20).

 In order to get IDA to analyze this function that is decrypted at runtime, I copied all the bytes from loc_140003000 to loc_140003000 + 0x800 and decrypted them with the simple Xor decryption function shown below and replaced the bytes at loc_140003000 via a hex editor with the decrypted bytes.
 I then had IDA analyze the hex edited binary with the decrypted function in place.
 ```c